How to zoom and navigate the Canvas

 Artboards are completely optional, but handy for creating fixed frames on the Canvas to create your work in.
 They’re especially useful if you’re designing for a specific device or screen size.

-To create an Artboard, choose Insert > Artboard from the toolbar or menu bar, or press A. You can either click and drag on the Canvas to create a custom size Artboard, or choose a preset from the Inspector.
+To create an Artboard, choose Insert > Artboard from the toolbar or menu bar, or press A. You can either click and drag on the Canvas to create a custom size Artboard, or choose from the Artboard Templates in the Inspector.

-To set or change an Artboard’s orientation, select it on the Canvas or in the Layer List, then choose the horizontal icon or vertical icon next to its dimensions in the inspector.
-You can also choose an orientation using the same icons when you select an Artboard preset.
+To set or change an Artboard’s orientation, select it on the Canvas or in the Layer List, then choose the horizontal icon or vertical icon next to its dimensions in the Inspector.

 How to move Artboards